+Employees become eligible for this benefit following six months of continuous, full-time employment with ASI.
 All classes attempted must be taken for grades or credit/no credit.
 Employees are not permitted to audit any classes taken through this program.
-In order to achieve a reasonable balance between regular work duties and the course load taken under this program, there is a limit of 12 units that may be advanced or reimbursed per fiscal year (July
+To achieve a reasonable balance between regular work duties and the course load taken under this program, there is a limit of 12 units that may be advanced or reimbursed per fiscal year (July 1 through June 30.